Mehgugs/forme/README.md

 This has the additional benefit of gracefully handling things like `<select>` (event multiple option selects) and `<input type=radio>`.

 By adding a getter to instances of `HtmlFormElement` we can extract it from the `currentTarget` of a `SubmitEvent` and parse it into an elm value!

+Using the javascript interfaces to input elements we can also provide some extra details for certain inputs and even directly parse datetime-local values to a
+`Time.Posix` (sensibly too).

+## Validation Messages